hydephp/develop/console-commands.md

 > If you want to to prettify the output HTML you can add the `--pretty` option.
 This requires that you have Node and NPM installed as it uses the Prettier NPM module.

+#### The Rebuild Command

+Using the `php hyde build` command is great and all that, but when you just need to update that one file it gets a little... overkill.

+Let's solve that!
+Use the `php hyde rebuild <file>` command!

+In the future it will support an array of files, but for now, the rebuild command will recompile just that file.

 ### The Post Make Command
 You can of course create blog posts the old fashioned way by just creating the files yourself, but what's the fun in that?